tylervanable/python_projects/summer2024/review/README.md

     - print(len(123)) results in a TypeError
     - Trying to print and concatenate strings and an integer results in a TypeError; must cast int as string
     - type() function displays the data type of what is between the parantheses
+    - Bools have two "states", 'True' as '1' or 'False' as '0'; we can add bools with ints, floats, and other bools
 - 'weeks_left': a program that asks the user for their age, and calculates how many weeks the user has to live given that they live for 90 years.